Gilroy’s Demographics

 Housing Element Policies

-The Housing Element of Gilroy’s General Plan includes several policies that support affordable housing and housing for the homeless.
+The Housing Element of Gilroy’s General Plan includes policies that support affordable housing and housing for the homeless.

 - ELI Housing.
 Encourage the development of housing affordable to ELI households using regulatory and financing incentives as well as such other policies as: assistance with securing land use entitlements; and making concessions on development standards, especially on required on-site parking ratios and setbacks.